one-account-io/express-client/README.md

 - client can now use user info and save it to database

 ## Sign in with One Account
 With this integration level, users with also be able to log in to your applications using One Account.
-This level is much more intuitive for users but stil allowes you to implement custom login and register experiences and integrate with other social sign in or identity services.
+This level is much more intuitive for users but stil allows you to implement custom login and register experiences and integrate with other social sign in or identity services.
 In unlikely event of One Account outage or security compromises, only users that used Sign in with One Account and have not set up another way to sign in to their account will be affected.
 - user is redirected to 1A, where he or she grants access to profile scope
 - user is redirected back to client to redirect_uri and receives authorization_code
 - client requests token